trueagi-io/metta-wam/README.md

 Thanks to the Hyperon Experimental MeTTa, PySWIP teams, and Flybase for their contributions to this project.

 ## :phone: Support
-For queries or suggestions, please open an issue on our [GitHub repository](https://github.com/trueagi-io/hyperon-wam/issues).
+For queries or suggestions, please open an issue on our [GitHub Issues Page](https://github.com/trueagi-io/metta-wam/issues).

 ## :scroll: License
 MeTTaLog is distributed under the LGPL License, facilitating open collaboration and use.